mnrojas2/DiaBloS/docs/source/examples.rst

     For this case, it is important to define the block inputs as :math:`0` and the block type as :math:`0` (source).

-    Details on how to create such functions can be found in :ref:`usermodel-function`.
+    Details on how to create such functions can be found in :ref:`developer:usermodel functions`.

 :Graph Composition: